-The Division of Procurement has a firm commitment to a procurement system that provides quality, integrity, and timeliness of service to all User Agencies, the business community, and the people of the U.S. Virgin Islands.
-As the Government's general service agency, we work to provide prompt and efficient service to departments and agencies as cost-effectively as possible.
+The Division of Procurement provides a firm commitment to a procurement system that provides quality, integrity, and timeliness of service to all User Agencies, the business community, and the people of the U.S. Virgin Islands.
+DPP as the Government's general service agency works to provide prompt and efficient service to departments and agencies based on best value and cost-effectiveness.

 The Division of Procurement operates according to the procurement and contract management system, strategy, and structure outlined in (3 V.I.C § 218(a)(1) and 31 V.I.C. §§ 231-251).
 All corresponding rules and regulations are guided by Title 31 Chapter 23 of the Virgin Islands Rules and Regulations.